maxpat78/pycryptomator/README.md

 ```
 ls       list unecrypted vault contents (with size and time)
 decrypt  decrypt a file or directory from the vault's virtual filesystem into a given destination
+encrypt  encrypt a file or directory
+makedirs create a new directory/tree in the vault
 alias    show the real pathname linked to a virtual one
 backup   backup the Directory IDs (required to decrypt names) in a ZIP file
 ```